alancota/Okta-Access-Gateway/deploy/aws/README.md

 ## Upload OAG OVA to AWS

-To upload the Okta Access Gateway OVA to AWS, run the following command from deploy directory.
+To upload the Okta Access Gateway OVA to AWS, run the following command from aws deploy directory.

 ```
 make upload
 ```

-To remove the OVA, run the following command from deploy directory.
+To remove the OVA, run the following command from aws deploy directory.

 ```
 make removeUpload